etsondemand/iClassicMDM/README.md

 info: Microsoft.Hosting.Lifetime[0]
       Hosting environment: Production
 ```
+#### Linux containers on Docker
+Ensure docker is installed on the machine.
+At the command prompt run the following commands
+docker pull icmdmihf/iclassicmdmcloudonkubernates:v6
+docker run --rm -it -p 9000:80 icmdmihf/iclassicmdmcloudonkubernates:v6
+goto http://localhost:9000 to view the deployment

+#### Linux container on Kubernates
+Download icmdm_kubectl_6.yaml from the download page
+run kubectl apply –f icmdm_kubectl_6.yaml
+run kubectl get svc ;  to retrieve the nodeport (example: 32060)
+finally point the browser to localhost:32060 to access the application
+further more you can create port forwarding to access this as well.
+First run kubectl get pods ; to get the pod name
+kubectl port-forward iclassicmdmcloudonkubernates-sdsds 7081:80 ; in which case you can access the application via locahost:7081

 ### Create your First App

 Let's begin by creating a Model.
 Under "Home", click on "Manage Configurations"